 5. Yard tools

 My grandfather was a stickler for taking care of tools of all sorts, including yard tools, and putting them away properly.
-However, you may not be the same.
+You may not be the same.
 Or you may visit a yard that doesn’t adhere to this philosophy.
 Yard tools can be sharp and pointy.
-If you’ve ever accidentally stepped on a rake hiding in the grass, you’ll understand it’s no fun.
+If you’ve ever accidentally stepped on a rake hiding in the grass, you know it’s no fun.

-Additionally, if you have a dog who likes to chew, then your expensive tools can soon be a faint memory of what they used to be or you may have to invest in new tools for your friend.
+Thus, if you have a dog who likes to chew, then your expensive tools can soon be a faint memory of what they used to be, or you may have to invest in new tools for your friend.
 It’s always best to do a quick search before letting your dog loose in the yard.

 6. Chipping paint